GES

 Structure of Indian Banking — Comprehensive

-The Indian banking system has a pyramidal structure with RBI at the apex as regulator and supervisor.
-Banks are classified as: Scheduled Banks (listed in the Second Schedule of the RBI Act 1934 — must have paid-up capital and reserves of at least Rs 5 lakh and satisfy RBI that its affairs are not conducted in a manner detrimental to the interests of depositors) and Non-Scheduled Banks (not listed — typically small cooperative banks).
-Scheduled Commercial Banks (SCBs): (1) Public Sector Banks (PSBs) — 12 banks where government holds majority (>51%) stake.
-SBI is the largest — Rs 63 lakh crore assets, 22,000+ branches.
-Other major PSBs: Bank of Baroda, Punjab National Bank, Canara Bank, Union Bank of India, Indian Bank, Bank of India, Central Bank, Indian Overseas Bank, UCO Bank, Bank of Maharashtra, Punjab & Sind Bank.
-(2) Private Sector Banks — 21 banks.
-Largest: HDFC Bank (post-merger with HDFC Ltd in July 2023 — India's largest bank by market capitalisation at Rs 13+ lakh crore).
-Others: ICICI Bank, Axis Bank, Kotak Mahindra Bank, IndusInd Bank, YES Bank, Federal Bank, Bandhan Bank, IDFC First Bank, RBL Bank, South Indian Bank, Karur Vysya Bank, etc. (3) Foreign Banks — 46 banks operating in India with about 270 branches.
-Major ones: Standard Chartered, Citibank (consumer banking exited to Axis Bank), HSBC, Deutsche Bank, Barclays, DBS (Singapore).
-Foreign banks can operate as branches or wholly-owned subsidiaries (WOS).
-(4) Regional Rural Banks (RRBs) — 43 banks (after consolidation from 196 in 2005).
-Shareholding: Centre 50%, State 15%, Sponsor Bank 35%.
-Focus: Last-mile rural credit.
-(5) Small Finance Banks (SFBs) — 12 banks.
-Must lend 75% to priority sector; 50% of loans must be up to Rs 25 lakh.
-Examples: AU Small Finance Bank (largest), Equitas, Ujjivan, Fincare (merged with AU), Jana, Suryoday, ESAF, North East, Capital, Unity.
-(6) Payments Banks — 6 operational.
-Can accept deposits up to Rs 2 lakh, cannot lend.
-Jio Payments Bank, India Post Payments Bank (IPPB — largest network with 1.5 lakh+ access points through post offices), Paytm Payments Bank (faced RBI restrictions in 2024 for compliance failures), Airtel Payments Bank, NSDL Payments Bank, Fino Payments Bank.
-Cooperative Banks: Three-tier short-term structure (State Cooperative Banks → District Central Cooperative Banks → Primary Agricultural Credit Societies — PACS, ~97,000 across India).
-Long-term structure: State Cooperative Agriculture & Rural Development Banks.
-Urban Cooperative Banks (UCBs) — about 1,500; regulated jointly by RBI (banking operations) and state Registrar of Cooperative Societies (management/governance).
-UCBs face governance challenges — the PMC Bank collapse (2019, Rs 11,000 crore fraud) exposed vulnerabilities.
+RBI sits at the apex as regulator and supervisor.
+Scheduled Banks appear in the Second Schedule of RBI Act 1934 (paid-up capital/reserves of at least Rs 5 lakh, affairs not detrimental to depositors).
+Non-Scheduled Banks (mostly small cooperatives) do not.
+Public Sector Banks (12): Government holds 51%+ stake.
+SBI is the largest (Rs 63 lakh crore assets, 22,000+ branches).
+Others: Bank of Baroda, PNB, Canara Bank, Union Bank, Indian Bank, Bank of India, Central Bank, Indian Overseas Bank, UCO Bank, Bank of Maharashtra, Punjab & Sind Bank.
+Private Sector Banks (21): HDFC Bank is India's largest by market cap (Rs 13+ lakh crore post-HDFC Ltd merger, July 2023).
+Others: ICICI Bank, Axis Bank, Kotak Mahindra Bank, IndusInd, YES Bank, Federal, Bandhan, IDFC First, RBL, South Indian Bank, Karur Vysya Bank.
+Foreign Banks (46): About 270 branches.
+Major ones: Standard Chartered, HSBC, Deutsche Bank, DBS.
+Can operate as branches or wholly-owned subsidiaries.
+RRBs (43): Centre 50%, State 15%, Sponsor Bank 35%.
+Focus on last-mile rural credit.
+SFBs (12): Must lend 75% to priority sector; 50% of loans must be up to Rs 25 lakh.
+AU SFB is the largest.
+Payments Banks (6): Accept deposits up to Rs 2 lakh, cannot lend.
+India Post Payments Bank has 1.5 lakh+ access points.
+Paytm Payments Bank faced RBI restrictions in 2024 for compliance failures.
+Cooperative Banks: Three-tier short-term structure (StCBs, DCCBs, ~97,000 PACS).
+UCBs (~1,500) face governance challenges.
+The PMC Bank collapse (2019, Rs 11,000 crore fraud) exposed vulnerabilities.
+Exam essential: Know bank counts (12 PSBs, 21 private, 43 RRBs, 12 SFBs, 6 Payments Banks).

 Bank Nationalisation — Rationale & Impact

-First Phase (1969): 14 banks with deposits over Rs 50 crore were nationalised on July 19, 1969, by ordinance under PM Indira Gandhi.
-The Banking Companies (Acquisition and Transfer of Undertakings) Ordinance 1969 was later challenged in R.C.
-Cooper vs Union of India (1970) — Supreme Court struck down the ordinance as it violated the right to compensation under Article 31.
-The government then passed a fresh Act (Banking Companies Act 1970) with adequate compensation provisions.
-Banks nationalised: Central Bank of India, Bank of Maharashtra, Dena Bank, Punjab National Bank, Syndicate Bank, Canara Bank, Indian Bank, Indian Overseas Bank, Bank of Baroda, Union Bank, Allahabad Bank, United Bank of India, UCO Bank, Bank of India.
-Rationale: (1) Social control of banking — banks were controlled by industrial houses (Tata, Birla) and served only urban industrial credit needs.
-(2) Expansion of banking to rural areas — pre-nationalisation, only 8,187 rural bank branches existed; by 1991, rural branches reached 35,134.
-(3) Priority sector lending — ensuring credit flow to agriculture, small industry, weaker sections.
-(4) Reducing concentration of economic power in a few industrial families.
-Second Phase (1980): 6 more banks with deposits over Rs 200 crore were nationalised — Andhra Bank, Corporation Bank, New Bank of India, Oriental Bank of Commerce, Punjab & Sind Bank, Vijaya Bank.
-New Bank of India was later merged with Punjab National Bank (1993) — the first bank merger.
-Impact of nationalisation: (1) Branch expansion: Total bank branches grew from 8,262 (1969) to 72,000+ (1991).
-Rural branches: from 1,833 to 35,134.
+First Phase (1969): 14 banks with deposits above Rs 50 crore were nationalised on July 19, 1969 by ordinance under PM Indira Gandhi.
+The Supreme Court struck down the ordinance in R.C.
+Cooper vs Union of India (1970) for violating Article 31 compensation rights.
+The government passed a fresh Banking Companies Act 1970.
+Banks nationalised: Central Bank, Bank of Maharashtra, Dena Bank, PNB, Syndicate, Canara, Indian Bank, Indian Overseas, Bank of Baroda, Union Bank, Allahabad, United Bank, UCO Bank, Bank of India.
+Rationale: Private banks served only urban industrial credit.
+Rural branches were scarce.
+Industrial houses (Tata, Birla) controlled banks.
+Government sought social control, rural expansion, and priority sector lending.
+Second Phase (1980): 6 more banks (deposits above Rs 200 crore): Andhra Bank, Corporation Bank, New Bank of India, Oriental Bank, Punjab & Sind Bank, Vijaya Bank.
+New Bank of India later merged with PNB (1993).
+Impact: Branches grew from 8,262 (1969) to 72,000+ (1991).
+Rural branches jumped from 1,833 to 35,134.
 Population per branch fell from 64,000 to 14,000.
-(2) Deposit mobilisation: Bank deposits rose from Rs 4,646 crore (1969) to Rs 2,05,000 crore (1991).
-(3) Credit to priority sectors: Agriculture credit share rose from 2.2% (1967) to 18% of ANBC.
-(4) Financial inclusion improved dramatically — banking habit spread beyond urban elite.
-Criticisms: (1) Operational inefficiency — high staff costs, bloated workforce, poor customer service.
-(2) Political interference in lending decisions — "telephone banking."
-(3) NPA accumulation — directed lending without commercial judgment.
-(4) Poor technology adoption compared to private banks.
+Deposits rose from Rs 4,646 crore to Rs 2,05,000 crore.
+Agriculture credit share climbed from 2.2% to 18% of ANBC.
+Criticisms: Operational inefficiency, bloated workforce, political interference in lending, NPA accumulation from directed lending, and poor technology adoption.
+Exam tip: Memorise 1969 nationalisation (14 banks, Rs 50 crore threshold) and R.C.
+Cooper case.

 Types of Modern Banks — SFBs, Payments Banks, Universal Banks

-Small Finance Banks (SFBs): Licensed since 2015 based on Nachiket Mor Committee (2013) recommendations for universal financial inclusion.
-SFBs provide basic banking services (savings, deposits, lending, remittances) to unserved and underserved sections including small farmers, micro/small enterprises, and unorganised sector.
-Regulatory requirements: 75% of Adjusted Net Bank Credit (ANBC) to priority sector lending (vs 40% for regular commercial banks).
-50% of loan portfolio must comprise advances up to Rs 25 lakh.
-No promoter holding cap initially, but must reduce to 26% within 12 years (with 40% within 5 years).
-10 SFBs were licensed in the first round (2015): AU, Capital, Disha (ceased operations), ESAF, Equitas, Fincare (merged with AU in 2024), Jana, North East, Suryoday, Ujjivan, Utkarsh.
-Unity SFB later (joint venture of Centrum Financial and PMC Bank).
-SFBs have grown rapidly — total assets of Rs 3.5+ lakh crore (2024).
-AU SFB is the largest with Rs 1+ lakh crore assets and has been reclassified as a universal bank candidate.
-Payments Banks: Can accept demand deposits (savings and current accounts) up to Rs 2 lakh per customer.
+Small Finance Banks: Licensed since 2015 based on the Nachiket Mor Committee (2013).
+They serve unserved sections: small farmers, micro/small enterprises, and the unorganised sector.
+Requirements: 75% of ANBC to priority sector (vs 40% for commercial banks).
+50% of loans must be advances up to Rs 25 lakh.
+Promoter holding must reduce to 26% within 12 years.
+First round (2015): AU, Capital, Disha (ceased), ESAF, Equitas, Fincare (merged with AU 2024), Jana, North East, Suryoday, Ujjivan, Utkarsh.
+Unity SFB (Centrum + PMC Bank JV) followed.
+Total SFB assets: Rs 3.5+ lakh crore (2024).
+AU SFB (Rs 1+ lakh crore assets) is a universal bank candidate.
+Payments Banks: Accept demand deposits up to Rs 2 lakh per customer.
 Cannot lend or issue credit cards.
-Can issue debit cards, offer internet/mobile banking, bill payments, remittances, and act as business correspondents for other banks.
-Must invest at least 75% of demand deposits in government securities with maturity up to 1 year.
-Model: Technology-driven, low-cost, paperless banking.
-India Post Payments Bank (IPPB) has the widest reach through 1.5 lakh+ post offices and 3 lakh postmen/gramin dak sevaks as doorstep bankers.
-11 licences were granted; only 6 became operational (Vodafone M-Pesa, Cholamandalam, FINO, Tech Mahindra, Aditya Birla either did not launch or surrendered licences).
-Paytm Payments Bank faced RBI supervisory action in January 2024 for persistent KYC deficiencies and compliance failures — banned from accepting new deposits/customers (existing services allowed to wind down gradually).
-Universal Banking: The concept of universal banking (one institution offering commercial banking, investment banking, insurance, and securities services under one roof) was recommended by the Narasimham Committee-II (1998) and Khan Working Group (1998).
-In India, SBI, HDFC Bank (post-merger), and ICICI Bank effectively function as universal banks through subsidiaries (insurance, mutual funds, securities, investment banking).
-The distinction between banking and non-banking financial activities is increasingly blurred.
+Can issue debit cards and offer internet/mobile banking.
+Must invest 75%+ of deposits in government securities (up to 1-year maturity).
+India Post Payments Bank reaches 1.5 lakh+ post offices.
+Of 11 licences granted, only 6 launched.
+Paytm Payments Bank was banned from new deposits (January 2024) for KYC and compliance failures.
+Universal Banking: One institution offers commercial banking, investment banking, insurance, and securities.
+Recommended by Narasimham Committee-II (1998) and Khan Working Group (1998).
+SBI, HDFC Bank, and ICICI Bank function as universal banks through subsidiaries.
+Exam favourite: SFB PSL target (75%) and Payments Bank deposit limit (Rs 2 lakh).

 Banking Reforms & Key Committees